CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

 sidebar_position: 13
 ---

-# Plugin configuration
+# Plugin Configuration

+## Description

 AppEngine allows plugins to expose additional configuration.
 This configuration can be changed when you navigate to Plugin inside AppEngine Administration Panel.
-In this tutorial we will add configuration for our FirstPlugin and use it inside SalesOrderToApproveEventJob Job that we created in pervious tutorial.
+In this tutorial, we will add configuration for our FirstPlugin and use it inside SalesOrderToApproveEventJob Job that we created in the previous tutorial.

 ![Plugin](./media/plugin-configuration/first-plugin-empty-settings.webp)

-## Adding configuration to plugin
+## Adding Configuration to Plugin

 1. Create new class PluginSettings.cs that implement abstract class `CompuTec.AppEngine.Base.Infrastructure.Configuration.SettingsCollection<IPluginConfiguration>`